simulogics/airlinesim-docs/content/docs/beginners-guide/cabin-configuration/index.en.md

 ## Using the Cabin Editor

 Go to the Commercial tab and select Cabin Configurations.
 This page shows all of your existing setups.
-In order to create a new one, pick a name, choose which aircraft type it should apply to and click on Create New configuration.
+In order to create a new one, pick a name, choose which aircraft type it should apply to and click on Create New Configuration.

 ![Adjusting the Cabin](cabin_04.png "Adjusting the Cabin")